 So how long would the typical American with a savings rate of 3% need to achieve financial independence?
 76 years!!
 That means if the typical American starts working at 22 she’d need to work until she’s 98 to achieve financial independence!

 I don’t know about you, but I don’t plan on working full time that long.

 How much should you save?

-If you want to quickly pay off debt, build wealth, and achieve financial independence, I recommend a long-term goal of saving over 50% of your take home pay.
+If you want to rapidly achieve financial independence, I recommend a long-term goal of saving over 50% of your take home pay.
 Half your income would go to others (spending).
 Half your income would go to you (savings).

 This savings rate might seem impossible from where you’re starting today.
 Like any big challenge, take it one step at a time.
 If you’re currently saving 15%, try to increase to 20% in the next few months by increasing your income or reducing expenses.
 Then keep growing your savings rate from there.

 If you’re not currently saving, or saving very little, I recommend first targeting a 10% savings rate.
 I see 10% as a bare minimum you need to achieve financial independence.
 Commit to putting away 10% of your income (or using 10% to pay off debt), then increase from there.